1993–94 Boston Celtics season: Off-season

+Regular season

-The Celtics posted a 7-game winning streak in January, and held a 20–27 record at the All-Star break, but also had a winless month in February, where they suffered a 13-game losing streak which they never recovered from, as they finished in fifth place in the Atlantic Division with a disappointing 32–50 record.
-This season marked the first since 1978–79 that the Celtics failed to qualify for the NBA playoffs (a streak of 14 seasons).
-The absence of Lewis, and the retirements over the previous two seasons of Larry Bird and Kevin McHale contributed to the poor season.
+Despite the loss of Lewis, and with the addition of Radja, the Celtics won six of their first eight games of the regular season, and played above .500 in winning percentage with an 11–10 start to the season.
+However, the team soon fell below .500 posting a seven-game losing streak in December afterwards, but later on posted a seven-game winning streak in January, and held a 20–27 record at the All-Star break.
+However, the Celtics suffered a 13-game losing streak between February and March, which included a winless month in February, where the team lost all of their twelve games during that month.
+The Celtics posted a six-game losing streak in March, and finished in fifth place in the Atlantic Division with a disappointing 32–50 record; this season marked the first since 1978–79 that the team failed to qualify for the NBA playoffs (a streak of 14 seasons).
+The absence of Lewis, and the retirements over the previous two seasons of Larry Bird, and Kevin McHale contributed to the poor season.

 Dee Brown averaged 15.5 points, 4.5 assists and 2.0 steals per game, while Radja averaged 15.1 points and 7.2 rebounds per game, and was named to the NBA All-Rookie Second Team, and Sherman Douglas provided the team with 13.3 points and 8.8 assists per game.
 In addition, long-time Celtics center Robert Parish averaged 11.7 points and 7.3 rebounds per game, while Kevin Gamble provided with 11.5 points per game, and Rick Fox contributed 10.8 points per game.
 Off the bench, Xavier McDaniel averaged 11.3 points and 4.9 rebounds per game, while first-round draft pick Acie Earl contributed 5.5 points and 3.3 rebounds per game, and Ed Pinckney provided with 5.2 points and 6.3 rebounds per game.

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Radja was selected for the inaugural NBA Rookie Game, as a member of the Phenoms team.
+The Celtics finished 19th in the NBA in home-game attendance, with an attendance of 604,867 at the Boston Garden during the regular season.

+Aftermath

-Following the season, Parish signed as a free agent with the Charlotte Hornets, while Gamble signed with the Miami Heat, and Pinckney was traded to the Milwaukee Bucks.
+Following the season, Parish signed as a free agent with the Charlotte Hornets, while Gamble signed with the Miami Heat, and Pinckney was traded to the Milwaukee Bucks on draft day.